JiscSD/rdss-pure-adaptor/README.md

 ## Service Infrastructure

-The adaptor consists of a docker image which is configured with the URL of institutions Pure instance, the DynamoDB cache and the Kinesis stream to publish create messages on.
+The adaptor runs as a docker container which can be configured to poll the URL of institutions Pure instance API.

+A checksum is created for each dataset and stored in DynamoDB to determine if a dataset has been changed since the last poll.

+When a new dataset is detected, the data is downloaded to S3 and a Create Message is published on the configured Kinesis Stream.

 The below diagram illustrates how the adaptor functions: